-To see if you have what it takes to become a Vision Australia Radio volunteer in Adelaide, email the local Coordinator of Volunteers, Lou Williamson.
+To see if you have what it takes to become a Vision Australia Radio volunteer in Adelaide, email the local Coordinator of Volunteers for more details.

 Sir Charles Bright Scholarship

-The scholarships are awarded to disabled persons undertaking education, whether at University, Technical and Further education or other recognised post-secondary educational institutions.
+The scholarships are awarded to students with a disability undertaking post-secondary education, whether at university, technical and further education or other recognised post-secondary educational institutions.
 The Trust has provided scholarships to over 300 students with disabilities.